Many local dog breed bans violate the Constitution

 Pit Bull Ban a Waste of Taxpayer Dollars: This article by the Platte Institute discusses how pit bull bans affect responsible owners who have raised their pets as family members.
 Negligent owners who are attracted to pit bulls because of their negative reputation and who use them as status symbols or for fighting will not be influenced by the law.

 American Bar Association resolution: The American Bar Association’s House of Delegates passed a resolution in 2012 urging all state, territorial, and local legislative bodies and governmental agencies to adopt comprehensive breed-neutral dangerous dog/reckless owner laws that ensure due process protections for owners, encourage responsible pet ownership, and focus on the behavior of both dog owners and dogs.
-The resolution also urges the repeal of any breed-discriminatory or breed-specific provisions.
+The resolution also urges the repeal of any breed-specific provisions.

 Fiscal impact calculator: This tool helps you to determine the economic impact of dog breed bans for your city or state.